auralia/nswadb/README.md

 # nswadb #

 nswadb is a free and open source:
-* CSV database containing information on all General Assembly resolutions,
+* CSV database containing information on all General Assembly resolutions; and
-* set of Python scripts that generates a BBCode list of General Assembly resolutions by author, as well as a number of associated BBCode tables containing statistical information
+* set of Python scripts that generates a BBCode list of General Assembly resolutions by author, as well as a number of associated BBCode tables containing statistical information.

 ## License ##